rbind/njtierney.com/content/post/2018-05-16-rtip-3-rmarkdown-tricks-i-use-every-day.markdown

 1. It now saves that plot with the chunk name (instead of untitled-1)

-*magic gif*

-2. If all chunks are named, this means that when you cache, you won't get a slowdown, as it might need to re-reun untitled-1, when you change your code. - [evidence]()
+2. If all chunks are named, this means that when you cache, you won't get a slowdown, as it might need to re-reun untitled-1, when you change your code, as said by [Rob](https://twitter.com/robjhyndman/status/894886426885578752), and [Maëlle](https://masalmon.eu/2017/08/08/chunkpets/).

 3. Helps give you context when you are running your code 6 months later.